Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A

 To keep the beam properties as similar as possible, the electron beam should not be generated by the usual high quality source, but employ the same process as the positrons.
 This will help minimize any differences in effects such as beam power on the target, beam dispersion, etc.

-There is a small systematic uncertainty caused by positron annihilation, but this is anticipated to be small.
+An additional source of systematic uncertainty is positron annihilation in flight, however estimates put this at a level well below relevance.
 Further, there will be some positron background in the SBS, but none from electrons.
 This will be a small difference in background between the two beam polarities.
 SBS should have sufficient discriminating power in the hadron calorimeter to differentiate these particles.

 Finally, it will be necessary to perform a target background subtraction via an empty target measurement.
 It is difficult to estimate the statistics that will need to be collected without knowing the detailed properties of the electron/positron beam that will be built at Jefferson Lab, but we conservatively estimate 2 days of data taking total.
 This time would be divided between both beam energies and all detector configurations as necessary.